MULTI-COUNTRY RESEARCH FELLOWSHIP GUIDELINES

 Funding provided by the US Department of State's Bureau of Educational and Cultural Affairs.

-This program is now accepting applications with a deadline of December 8, 2021.
+This fellowship is currently accepting applications with a deadline of December 8, 2022.

 The Multi-Country Research Fellowship enables US scholars to carry out trans-regional and comparative research in countries across the network of Overseas Research Centers as well as other countries.

 The fellowship supports advanced research in the humanities, social sciences, and allied natural sciences for US doctoral candidates, who are all but dissertation, and scholars who have already earned their PhD.
 Preference will be given to candidates examining comparative and/or cross-regional research.
 Applicants are eligible to apply as individuals or as teams.

 Scholars must carry out research in two or more countries outside the United States, at least one of which must host a participating Overseas Research Center (ORC).
 Click here for a list of the centers.

 The award is for a minimum of 90 days and fellows may travel and carry out research between the period of May 2023 and November 2024.
 (The 90 day travel minimum can be split into multiple trips and does not need to be consecutive.)